HexHavoc/video-to-ascii/README.md

 # youtube-terminal-viewer
-a program that will convert youtube video pixels to ascii art so that we can watch on our terminal
+a program that converts video stored in local disk to ascii for now :)